pszemraj/ai-msgbot/README.md

 <img src="https://i.imgur.com/9iUEzvV.png" mwidth="872" height="400" />

-The goal of this project is to generate a chatbot from simple text files using the GPT family of models.
-This easy to create structure helps avoid spending too much time on dataset curation and associated questions/trouble (_Can you easily abstract you and your friend's WhatsApp messages into a "persona"?_).
+This project aims to generate a chatbot from simple text files using the GPT family of models.
+This easy-to-create structure helps avoid spending too much time on dataset curation and associated questions/trouble (_Can you easily abstract you and your friend's WhatsApp messages into a "persona"?_).

-As per earlierL acquire & format data, train model, deploy model with "helper" code to implement a chatbot.
+As per earlierL, acquire & format data, train model, and deploy model with "helper" code to implement a chatbot.

 ### Consistent Dialogue Structure